EU-Resonance/mqtt-s2-resource-manager-template/README.md

 ## Quick Start

-This **End-to-End Test Setup** creates a RM container from this repo that offers all five Control Types.
+This **End-to-End Test Setup** creates an RM container from this repo that offers all five Control Types.
 The second command pulls external images for a CEM interface and a mosquitto broker to locally showcase the communication.

 ```
 uvx cookiecutter . --no-input run_tests=yes